10 Best Futures Trading Platforms and Brokers of 2023

-We may receive a commission if you click on links in this article.
-Learn more.
+We may receive a commission if you click on links.

-Best Futures Brokers & Platforms – Top 5
+Best Futures Trading Platforms

-- Interactive Brokers: Best Futures Trading Platform for Beginners
+• Interactive Brokers: Best for beginners

-- TD Ameritrade: Best Futures Trading App for iPhone
+• TD Ameritrade: Best app for iPhone

-1. Generic Trade – Cheapest Futures Broker
+1. Generic Trade

-Generic Trade is the cheapest futures broker that combines low cost with a powerful futures trading platform.
 Generic Trade is based in Illinois, USA and offers a flat fee commission of $0.59 per side for futures contracts and options on futures.
 The support is available 24 hours a day by phone and chat through the Generic Trader Professional platform.

 There is no account minimum required to open an account.
 In addition, they don’t charge any maintenance or inactivity fees and offer free access to the Generic Trader Online platform.
 That makes Generic Trade an excellent choice for beginners.